 - The diet of the body

-During the muscle build-up, you must supply your body with high-quality protein and essential amino acids.
+You must supply your body with high-quality protein and essential amino acids during the muscle build-up.
 Plus, eating a diet rich in complex carbohydrates, vitamins, and minerals would be best.
 Essential fats are also important, though choose only the unsaturated ones.

 Step 2: Choose an impactful weight/resistance training frequency.